feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/quick_menu.md

 ## What is the Quick Menu?

 The Quick Menu is a dynamic toolbar that shows different options based on:
-- **What you clicked**: Cortical area, brain region, or empty space
+- **What you clicked**: Cortical area, brain circuit, or empty space
 - **Where you clicked**: Circuit Builder vs Brain Monitor
 - **How many selected**: Single object vs multiple objects
 - **Object type**: Different options for different cortical area types